jmurienega/omdb/README.md

-# How to setup Postgres and Pgadmin with Docker
+# How to setup Postgres Docker

 This docker compose will generate the following services:
-* Postgres with an omdb database.
+* Postgres with an postgres_air database.
-* PgAdmin

-_Note_: omdb (open media database) is a free database for film media.
-More info in https://github.com/credativ/omdb-postgresql
+_Note_: postgres_air database can be used for training and various performance experiments.
+More info in https://github.com/hettie-d/postgres_air

 ## Requeriments